Aalto-Electric-Drives/motulator/docs/_sources/auto_examples/vector/plot_vector_ctrl_im_2kw.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 100-102
+GENERATED FROM PYTHON SOURCE LINES 100-101

 Create the simulation object and simulate it.
-You can also enable the PWM model (which makes simulation slower).

 ..
-GENERATED FROM PYTHON SOURCE LINES 102-106
+GENERATED FROM PYTHON SOURCE LINES 101-105

 .. code-block:: Python